Tory: Australia

 In Australia, Tory is occasionally used as a pejorative term by members of the Australian Labor Party to refer to conservative members of the Liberal Party of Australia and National Party of Australia parties (who are in a long-standing coalition).
-The term is not used anywhere near as often as in the UK and Canada, and it is rare – though not unheard of – for members of those parties to self-describe as "Tories".
+The term is not used anywhere near as often as in the UK and Canada, and it is rare – though not unheard of – for members of those parties to self-describe as 'Tories'.

+Writing in the Australian Dictionary of Biography, Michael Persse notes the impact of 'Liberal Toryism' on the colonial era Australian statesman William Charles Wentworth when he was in Britain.
 Chief Justice Garfield Barwick titled his memoir A Radical Tory.
+The newspaper of the University of Sydney Conservative Club is named The Sydney Tory.
 A moderate faction of the Australian Greens has been pejoratively dubbed the Tree Tories by the hard left faction.